TwP/dotfiles/README.md

 machine.
 Viola - you're done.
 Just make sure that the **Messages** app is not running on either machine when you copy the folder.

-### SSH Configuration

-You know where your keys are hidden.
-Go find them and install them in `~/.ssh` and then you can play on the internet again.